 Different Kinds of Premises Liability Cases

-Slip and fall is the most common premises liability cases.
+Slip and fall are the most common premises liability cases.
 It usually occurs when someone slips, trips or falls on an owners property.
 Common conditions that occur with a slip and fall are:

 - Accumulation of Ice or Snow